joeynor/OSProject/README.md

 1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)***
 ```
-__Answer__: Ubuntu Linux
+Ubuntu Linux
 ```
 2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)***
 ```
-__Answer__:
 You can choose either 2 cores, 8 GB RAM, and 32 GB storage, or 4 cores, 16 GB RAM, and 32 GB storage
 ```
 3. Why must we commit and sync our current work on source control? ***(1 mark)***
 ```
-__Answer__:We must do the commit action in order to save our changes to the local repository while sync action is like pulling down any changes from the remote repository that have been made since our last commit.
+We must do the commit action in order to save our changes to the local repository while sync action is like pulling down any changes from the remote repository that have been made since our last commit.
 By combines this two actions, it allows us to keep our local repository up to date with the latest changes from other contributors
 ```

 ## Exploring the Terminal